-Rasna Warah is a Kenyan writer and journalist with over two decades of experience as an editor, writer and communications specialist.
-She wrote a weekly op-ed column for the Daily Nation, Kenya’s leading newspaper, for many years, and has contributed to various regional and international publications, including, the UK’s Guardian, Africa is a Country, The East African, The Mail and Guardian, The Elephant, and Kwani?
-She has worked as an editor and writer at the United Nations Human Settlements Programme (UN-Habitat) and has published two books on Somalia: Mogadishu Then and Now (2012) and War Crimes (2016).
+Rasna Warah (1962-2025), a Kenyan writer and journalist, gained over two decades of experience as an editor, writer and communications specialist.
+She wrote a weekly op-ed column for the Daily Nation, Kenya’s leading newspaper, for many years, and contributed to various regional and international publications, including the UK’s Guardian, Africa is a Country, The East African, The Mail and Guardian, The Elephant, and Kwani?
+She worked as an editor and writer at the United Nations Human Settlements Programme (UN-Habitat) and published two books on Somalia: Mogadishu Then and Now (2012) and War Crimes (2016).
 Her first book, Triple Heritage (1998), explored the history of South Asians in East Africa.
-Her latest book, Lords of Impunity (2022), examines the failures and internal contradictions of the United Nations and what can be done to transform this global body.
-She holds a Master’s degree in Communication for Development from Malmö University in Sweden and a Bachelor of Science Degree in Psychology and Women’s Studies from Suffolk University in Boston, USA.
-She is based in Nairobi, Kenya.
+In Lords of Impunity (2022), she examined the failures and internal contradictions of the United Nations and what can be done to transform this global body.
+She held a Master’s degree in Communication for Development from Malmö University in Sweden and a Bachelor of Science Degree in Psychology and Women’s Studies from Suffolk University in Boston, USA.

 Rose Lukalo